-Revaluation of land and buildings
+Revaluation of land and buildings under property, plant and equipment and investment properties

 The Group and the Company measure land and buildings at revalued amounts with changes in fair value being recognised in other comprehensive income.
-Revaluation of land and buildings was last performed on June 30, 2018 by independent valuers and reviewed annually by directors.
-The valuation is strictly based on the definition of the open market value taking full cognisance of transaction taking place in the locality.
+Revaluation of land and buildings was last performed on June 30, 2021 by independent valuers and reviewed annually by directors.
+The valuation is based on the definition of the open market value, which is the price that would be received to sell the asset in an orderly transaction between market participants at the measurement date.
 It is the group policy to revalue its land and buildings on a regular basis.
-Further details in respect of land and buildings are contained in Notes 4 (b).
+Further details in respect of land and buildings are contained in Note 4 (b).